hastingsl/hastingsl.github.io/README.md

-# My personal professional website and blog
+# My personal professional website

 I made this site from scratch using Jekyll, HTML, CSS, JavaScript, minimal jQuery and Bootstrap.
 Its also mobile friendly!